omarkohl/codeandbugs.com/content/post/poker-theory-poker-night/index.md

 are boring and the colleagues are pretty nasty.
 Job F at Fantastic Ltd. in turn pays excellently, the tasks are fascinating and the colleagues are already your best buddies after two hours.
 Which of the jobs would you pick?
 Why?
-You cannot predict for sure that job H would not make you reach all your dreams five years down the line.
+You cannot predict for _sure_ that at job H you would not meet exactly the person who will put you on the path to becoming the happiest and most fulfilled you have ever been.
 However, the expected value of picking job F is positive (i.e. you predict it would make you happy) whereas the expected value of picking job H is negative (i.e. you predict it would make you unhappy), therefore picking job F is the sensible thing to do.

 How about in Poker, why can you say A<span class="pokerRed" title="hearts">♥</span> A<span class="pokerBlack" title="spades">♠</span> are